 Ken has significant experience representing clients in Internal Revenue Service (IRS) and U.S. Department of Labor (DOL) audits.
 Ken has represented many clients before the IRS under its Employee Plans Compliance Resolution System (EPCRS), and before the DOL under its Voluntary Fiduciary Correction Program (VFCP) and Delinquent Filer Voluntary Correction Program (DFVCP).
 He also spends a significant amount of time advising clients on their nonqualified deferred compensation plans, incentive compensation plans, and welfare benefit plans including the Affordable Care Act (ACA), Consolidated Omnibus Budget Reconciliation Act (COBRA), and Health Insurance Portability and Accountability Act (HIPAA) issues.

 Ken began his career as a law clerk to the Chief Justice of the Maine Superior Court, and then as a law clerk in the Utah Court of Appeals.
 He then worked in Boston for nearly four years in the tax department of a national public accounting firm, Coopers & Lybrand.
-He earned an advanced degree in taxation from Boston University, and for the past more than 20 years, he has concentrated his practice with Verrill in the area of employee benefits.
+He earned an advanced degree in taxation from Boston University, and for the past 20-plus years has concentrated his practice with Verrill in the area of employee benefits.

 Ken currently serves as President of the Maine Employee Benefits Council.

 - University of Maine School of Law (J.D.)

 - Employee Benefits Committee, Section of Taxation, American Bar Association

 - Recognized in Chambers USA: America's Leading Lawyers for Business under Labor & Employment: Employee Benefits & Compensation